AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 ![](assets/deliverability_qualif_status.png)

+>[!NOTE]
+>
+>For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, all messages may be sent with Momentum.
+In this case, the bounce qualifications in the **[!UICONTROL Delivery log qualification]** table are no longer used.
+Momentum will determine the bounce type and qualification, and send back that information to Campaign.
+>
+>For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/delivery-best-practices.html).

 ### Email management rules {#email-management-rules}

 Mail rules are accessed via the **[!UICONTROL Administration > Campaign Management > Non deliverables Management > Mail rule sets]** node.
 Email management rules are shown in the lower part of the window.